-Shiva Tandava Stotram describes how Lord Shiva’s hair moves, how the water of river Ganga splashes when he performs a Tandava dance, how his drums sound as he dances, how his ornaments move along with him and more.
+Shiva Tandav Stotram describes how Lord Shiva’s hair moves, how the water of river Ganga splashes when he performs a Tandava dance, how his drums sound as he dances, how his ornaments move along with him and more.

-Story behind Shiva Tandava Stotram
+The story behind Shiva Tandav Stotram

-Naarad Muni advised Ravana to bring Shiva to his place in Lanka.
+Narada Muni advised Ravana to bring Shiva to his place in Lanka.
 Ravana being haughty decided to uproot whole Kailash Parvat and as he started to lift it.
-Lord Shiva pressed his foot thumb which sent Ravana to patala, crushed by weight of Shiva’s thumb he cried in immense pain did one RAAV (crying in agony ) his Raav was so powerful that it trembled three worlds, and later it is here when Shiva gave him name RAAVAN, this name was dearest to Raavan because Lord Shiva gave him this name but even after applying his full strength Raavan could not get away from its weight.
+Lord Shiva pressed his foot thumb which sent Ravana to patala, crushed by the weight of Shiva’s thumb he cried in immense pain did one RAAV (crying in agony ) his Raav was so powerful that it trembled three worlds, and later it is here when Shiva gave him name RAAVAN, this name was dearest to Raavan because Lord Shiva gave him this name but even after applying his full strength, Raavan could not get away from its weight.

 The first thing that may appeal to most of us in Shiva Tandava Stotram is the rhythm.

-Shiva Tandava Stotram in English With Meaning
+Shiva Tandav Stotram in English With Meaning

 Jatatavee galajjala pravaha pavitasthale,